 This Quarterly Report on Form 10-Q contains "forward-looking statements" that involve risks and uncertainties, as well as assumptions that, if they never materialize or prove incorrect, could cause our results to differ materially from those expressed or implied by such forward-looking statements.
 The statements contained in this Quarterly Report on Form 10-Q that are not purely historical are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or Exchange Act.
 Such forward-looking statements include any expectation of earnings, revenue or other financial items; any statements of the plans, strategies and objectives of management for future operations; factors that may affect our operating results; statements related to adding employees; statements related to potential benefits of acquisitions; statements related to future capital expenditures; statements related to future economic conditions or performance; statements as to industry trends and other matters that do not relate strictly to historical facts or statements of assumptions underlying any of the foregoing.
 Forward-looking statements are often identified by the use of words such as, but not limited to, "anticipate," "believe," "can," "continue," "could," "estimate," "expect," "intend," "may," "will," "plan," "project," "seek," "should," "target," "will," "would," and similar expressions or variations intended to identify forward-looking statements.
 These statements are based on the beliefs and assumptions of our management based on information currently available to management.
 Such forward-looking statements are subject to risks, uncertainties and other important factors that could cause actual results and the timing of certain events to differ materially from future results expressed or implied by such forward-looking statements.
 Factors that could cause or contribute to such differences include, but are not limited to, those identified below, and those discussed in the section titled "Risk Factors" included in Item 1A of Part I of this Quarterly Report on Form 10-Q, and the risks discussed in our other Securities and Exchange Commission, or SEC, filings.
 Furthermore, such forward-looking statements speak only as of the date of this report.
 Except as required by law, we undertake no obligation to update any forward-looking statements to reflect events or circumstances after the date of such statements.
+However, any further disclosures made on related subjects in our subsequent reports filed with the

-Forwardlooking statements in this Quarterly Report on Form 10-Q may include statements about:
+SEC should be consulted.
+Forward-looking statements in this Quarterly Report on Form 10-Q may include statements about:

-- our ability to achieve profitability; - our competitive position and the effect of competition in our industry; - our ability to retain and attract new customers; - our ability to penetrate existing markets and develop new markets for our services; - our ability to retain or hire qualified accounting and other personnel; - our ability to successfully integrate acquired businesses; - our ability to protect our intellectual property and operate our business without infringing upon the intellectual property rights of others; - our ability to maintain the security and reliability of our systems; - our estimates with regard to our future performance and total potential market opportunity; - our estimates regarding our anticipated results of operations, future revenue, bookings growth, capital requirements and our needs for additional financing; and - our goals and strategies, including those related to revenue and bookings growth.
+- our ability to achieve profitability; - our competitive position and the effect of competition in our industry; - our ability to retain and attract new customers; - our ability to penetrate existing markets and develop new markets for our services; - our ability to retain or hire qualified accounting and other personnel; - our ability to successfully integrate acquired businesses; - our ability to protect our intellectual property and operate our business without infringing upon the intellectual property rights of others; - our ability to maintain the security and reliability of our systems; - our estimates with regard to our future performance and total potential market opportunity; - our estimates regarding our anticipated results of operations, future revenue, bookings growth, capital requirements, our needs for additional financing and broader economic challenges, including interest rate fluctuations; and - our goals and strategies, including those related to revenue and bookings growth.